Steak Eggs Benedict with Cajun Hollandaise

 “Mais, what’s dis all about?
 Why you crying those big tears like a baby?”

-Through snot and tears, I managed to say, “I’m sorry.
+Through snot and tears, I finally managed to say, “I’m sorry.
 I don’t want to be eaten by the catfish.”

 And just in case you were wondering—Jolie did eventually meet her demise in that catfish pond.
 She really was pretty dumb.